konstantinosmitsides/konstantinosmitsides.github.io/_projects/1_project.md

 ## Synergy between MAP-Elites and Deep Reinforcement Learning
 To overcome the limitations of GAs in MAP-Elites, specifically their inefficiency and inadequacy for evolving high-dimensional neural networks, significant advancements have been made by integrating Deep Reinforcement Learning (DRL) {% cite paper20 paper21 %} into the MAP-Elites framework.
 Specifically, traditional GA-based variation operators are enhanced with Policy Gradient (PG) {% cite paper22 paper23 %} methods.
 These methods, a specialised branch of DRL, are particularly effective for training large neural networks to navigate high-dimensional state spaces and manage continuous action spaces {% cite paper24 paper25 paper26 %}.
 Their integration into MAP-Elites leverages these capabilities, rendering the combined framework more capable of tackling complex optimisation challenges.

-All the PG-based MAP-Elites algorithms discussed in this work follow the conventional MAP-Elites algortihm, where in addition to the GA-based variation operator they have a PG-based variation operator, as seen in Figure 2 (named RL emitter).
+All the PG-based MAP-Elites algorithms discussed in this work follow the conventional MAP-Elites algortihm, where in addition to the GA-based variation operator they have a PG-based variation operator, as seen in Figure 2.
 Thus, in each iteration, half of the solutions are being optimised by the PG operator and the rest by the GA operator.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/RL-ME.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/PG-ME.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 2: The RL & MAP-Elites pipeline processes half of the solutions using the GA emitter, where they undergo random genetic variation, as outlined in step ii of Figure 1.
-The remaining solutions are processed by the RL emitter, where they are updated using PG methods.
+    Figure 2: The PG & MAP-Elites pipeline processes half of the solutions using the GA emitter, where they undergo random genetic variation, as outlined in step ii of Figure 1.
+The remaining solutions are processed by the PG emitter, where they are updated using PG methods.
 </div>

 Currently, the state-of-the-art QD-PG algorithms are the actor-critic based MAP-Elites algorithms, namely PGA-MAP-Elites {% cite paper27 %} and DCG-MAP-Elites-AI {% cite paper28 paper29 %}.
-In PGA-MAP-Elites, actor-critic training similar to the TD3 {% cite TD3 %} algorithm takes place **globally** and is **independent** of the solution optimisation occurring in the RL emitter.
-In each iteration, the solutions processed by the RL emitter use the trained critic from the actor-critic training to obtain more informed gradient estimates, leading to more efficient optimisation of solutions.
+In PGA-MAP-Elites, actor-critic training similar to the TD3 {% cite TD3 %} algorithm takes place **globally** and is **independent** of the solution optimisation occurring in the PG emitter.
+In each iteration, the solutions processed by the PG emitter use the trained critic from the actor-critic training to obtain more informed gradient estimates, leading to more efficient optimisation of solutions.
 To address the limitations of PGA-MAP-Elites, especially its shortcomings on tasks where the fitness objective directly discourages diversity in solutions, DCG-MAP-Elites-AI conditions the actor-critic training on the descriptors of the solutions.
 The high-level pipeline of the PG emitter in these two actor-critic based MAP-Elites algorithms is depicted in Figure 3.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/actor-critic_training.jpeg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/actorcritic_training.jpeg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">